erikhatfield/Serene/README.md

 # Serene (a Drupal theme)
-An elementary theme for the Drupal content-management-system.
+An attractive serene theme for the Drupal content-management-system.